 - 1.1.
 The CAEP Board of Directors (CAEP Board or Board) has adopted standards (CAEP Standards or Standards) that serve as the basis for all accreditation reviews undertaken by CAEP.
 The CAEP Standards reflect the voice of the education field on what makes a quality educator.
 The Standards and their components flow from two principles: - 1.1.1.
 There must be solid evidence that the EPP's graduates (completers) are competent and caring educators, and - 1.1.2.
-There must be solid evidence that the EPP's educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.
+There must be solid evidence that the EPP's educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer. - 1.2.
+As a result of the ongoing critical self-review that CAEP undertakes to maintain and improve the quality of CAEP accreditation, the CAEP Board will undertake a comprehensive review and revision of the CAEP Standards on a schedule set by the Board and may, as needed, make interim

-- 1.2.
-As a result of the ongoing critical self-review that CAEP undertakes to maintain and improve the quality of CAEP Accreditation, the CAEP Board will undertake a comprehensive review and revision of the CAEP Standards on a schedule set by the Board and may, as needed, make interim amendments to the Standards.
+- amendments to the Standards.
 In making any such changes, CAEP will seek stakeholder and public input, including input from the State and its EPPs. - 1.3.
-It is the responsibility of the State Board of Education and any EPPs seeking or continuing CAEP Accreditation to stay informed of any changes made to the CAEP Standards and the timeline(s) set by the Board for the implementation of or transition to new or revised Standards. - 1.4.
-The CAEP scope of accreditation, defined in Accreditation Policy, provides for the review of Initial-Licensure Programs and Advanced-Level Programs. - 1.4.1 Initial-Licensure Programs are programs at the baccalaureate or post-baccalaureate level leading to initial-licensure, certification, or endorsement, and that are designed to develop P-12 teachers. - 1.4.2.
-Advanced-Level Programs are programs at the post-baccalaureate or graduate level leading to licensure, certification, or endorsement.
-These programs are designed to develop P-12 teachers who have already completed an initial-licensure program, currently licensed administrators, other certificated (or similar state language) school professionals for employment in P-12 schools/districts.
+It is the responsibility of the State and any EPPs seeking or continuing CAEP accreditation to stay informed of any changes made to the CAEP Standards and the timeline(s) set by the Board for the implementation of or transition to new or revised Standards. - 1.4.
+The CAEP scope of accreditation, defined in policy, distinguishes between two levels of educator preparation: - 1.4.1.1.
+Initial-Licensure Preparation is provided through programs at the baccalaureate or post-baccalaureate levels leading to initial-licensure, certification, or endorsement that are designed to develop P-12 teachers.
+All Initial-Licensure Preparation programs within the Scope of Accreditation will be reviewed under CAEP Standards for Initial-Licensure. - 1.4.1.2.
+Advanced-Level Preparation is provided through programs at the post-baccalaureate or graduate level leading to licensure, certification, or endorsement.
+Advanced-Level Programs are designed to develop P-12 teachers who have already completed an initial-licensure program, currently licensed administrators, other certificated (or similar state language) school professionals for employment in P-12 schools/districts.
+All Advanced-Level programs within the Scope of Accreditation will be reviewed under CAEP Standards for Advanced-Level Preparation.